-Native to Tanzania (rocky outcrops and cliffs in the Mpwapwa District).
+This species is native to Tanzania (rocky outcrops and cliffs in the Mpwapwa District).

-Aloe bussei is a succulent that forms a cluster of attractive stemless or very short-stemmed rosettes.
+Aloe bussei is a succulent plant that forms a cluster of attractive, stemless or very short-stemmed rosettes.
 Leaves are lance-shaped, at first erect, then spreading, up to 12 inches (30 cm) long and up to 2.4 inches (6 cm) wide.
 They are glossy green, turn coppery-red in hot summer months, and have few white spots on their undersides.
-Flowers are tubular, coral red with a yellowish mouth, and appear on slender, usually 1- to 4-branched, up to 2.5 feet (75 cm) inflorescences from late summer into fall.
+Flowers are tubular, coral red with a yellowish mouth, and appear on slender, usually 1- to 4-branched, up to 2.5 feet (75 cm) tall inflorescences from late summer into fall.

-The specific epithet "bussei" honors Walter Carl Otto Busse (1868–1933), German botanist and agricultural officer in Tanzania at the beginning of the 20th century.
+The specific epithet "bussei" honors Walter Carl Otto Busse (1868–1933), a German botanist and agricultural officer in Tanzania at the beginning of the 20th century.

 How to Grow and Care for Aloe bussei